Coronavirus (COVID-19) updates

 Work completed so far includes:

 - successfully led bids to create a new pocket park within the Luton Millennium Green.
 Over £40,000 has been invested in creating an area of natural play, raised flower and vegetable beds, the planting of 30 orchard trees alongside new paths, fences and increased maintenance.
 Local volunteers have played an important role in maintaining the site for everyone’s enjoyment

 - Vale Drive and Barnfield play areas have benefited from updates and improvements

 - fencing and inhibitors have been installed to stop unauthorised motorbike access at the main entrance points and more works will follow

 - an introductory meeting to the Friends of Horsted Valley took place earlier this year where over 20 people signed up to become Friends once established.
 After that a working group was formed that looked at memberships, committee members and next steps moving forward

 - our Public Rights of Way team have produced a walking route map which and is a useful way to help explore the valley.
 Wayfinding signs have also been installed along the routes to keep walkers on track

-Status has been approved to include Daisy and Coney Banks as well as Barnfield
+- Village Green Status has been approved to include Daisy and Coney Banks as well as Barnfield

-Further work and next steps includes:
+Further work and next steps include: